Damian Wayne: Batman and Son

 Damian's origin was unknown to Batman.
 Damian was genetically perfected and grown in an artificial womb to be the perfect warrior.
 He is raised by his mother Talia al Ghul and the League of Assassins.
 He becomes a talented martial artist before his teenage years, at which time Talia reveals Damian's existence to Bruce Wayne and leaves him in his custody in an effort to disrupt his work.

 Precocious, spoiled, and violent, Damian battles Tim Drake, whom he wants to replace as Robin, and sucker punches Tim off the stuffed Tyrannosaurus in the Batcave when Tim stops fighting to help him.
 Damian then escapes, dons a variant Robin costume made of Jason Todd's old tunic and mask and assorted League of Assassin gear, and fights and kills the villainous Spook.
 Although misguided, Damian seems to genuinely want to aid Bruce's war on crime as he is Bruce's son and wants his approval.
-Unfortunately, because of how he was raised, Damian lacks any sort of common sense in regards to social behavior and believes that to be accepted by his father, he must kill any rivals, which included Tim Drake.
+Unfortunately, because of how he was raised, Damian lacks any sort of common sense with regard to social behavior and believes that to be accepted by his father, he must kill any rivals, which included Tim Drake.
 This troubles his relationship with Batman, who vows never to kill.
 However, because of his possible paternity to Damian, Batman, on some levels, is optimistic about the chance of fatherhood.

-Eventually, Batman confronts Talia to confirm Damian's true identity, but both Talia and Damian are soon caught in an explosion.
-They survive the explosion.
+Eventually, Batman confronts Talia to confirm Damian's true identity, but both Talia and Damian are soon caught in an explosion which they survive.
 However, Damian's badly injured body requires transplants of harvested organs, which his mother orders her physicians to carry out.
 Damian makes a full recovery.